 What it comes to technical SEO, each and every step that assists visitors in understanding, engaging, and clicking-through is essential to the SEO process.
 Keep that in mind, pagination helps visitors go through multiple pages on the website.

 MDbootstrap.com published a tutorial on pagination, which would help web developers and website designers in understanding and implementing pagination on the website.

 The above-mentioned example showcases different styles and versions of the pagination elements.

 If you’re using WordPress CMS, then the following plugins might be of help:

 Breadcrumb navigation is a way for website visitors to identify their location on a website.
 It’s also known as a secondary navigation that appears horizontally in the text-link form.
-Moreover, most websites use “greater than” (>) symbol to divide the page or section names in the breadcrumb navigation.
+Moreover, most websites use the “greater than” (>) symbol to divide the page or section names in the breadcrumb navigation.

-You might wonder, how does a breadcrumb navigation help in technical SEO?
+You might wonder, how does breadcrumb navigation help in technical SEO?
 I’m glad you thought about it.
 Breadcrumb navigation helps a website in improving the visibility of the important pages.
 Furthermore, it allows visitors to reach the key pages of the website or blog if they land on your site’s search page or a landing page.